CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 One company can split into two or more companies only at a Haven—one Haven site card must be available for each company.

 Characters provide the main limiter on action during a game.
 You use your Wizard's general influence or your other characters' direct influences on a character to bring that character into play and to keep it in play.
 A character in play can move and take actions (e.g., defending against attacks, influencing, etc.).
-Items, allies, and other cards representing things a character acquires and controls are placed under his card.
+Items, allies, and other cards representing things a character acquires and controls are placed under his card. <span id="page11" class="page-number">11</span>

 ### BRINGING CHARACTERS INTO PLAY